 James Meredith is an American hero.
-Born in Kosciusko, Mississippi in 1933, he enlisted in the United States Air Force after graduating from high school and rose to the rank of staff sergeant.
-Sometime before his discharge in July, 1960, he decided to continue his education and seek a law degree.
+Born in Attala County, Mississippi in 1933, he enlisted in the United States Air Force after graduating from high school and rose to the rank of staff sergeant.

-Meredith applied to the University of Mississippi after attending Jackson State University, a historically Black college school in Mississippi, he subsequently applied for admission to the University of Mississippi, a move which involved him in the long and bitter court battle against Mississippi.
+Meredith applied to the University of Mississippi after attending Jackson State University, a historically Black college school in Mississippi.
+His mission in 1962 was to break the system of white supremacy, a move which involved a long and bitter court battle against Mississippi.
 After the Fifth Circuit Court of Appeals ruled in Meredith's favor, President John Kennedy sent several hundred U.S. Marshals and more than 30-thousand troops to ensure Meredith was enrolled and attended classes safely.
 After graduating from the University of Mississippi in 1963, he did research in political science at the Nigerian Institute of Social and Economic Research of the University of Ibadan.
-After a lecture tour of the major universities in Africa he visited Italy, Germany, France, England, The Netherlands, and several countries in the Middle East.
-He returned to the United States in 1965 and enrolled in the School of Law at Columbia University on a scholarship grant.
+After a lecture tour of the major universities in Africa, Meredith returned to the United States in 1965 and enrolled in the School of Law at Columbia University on a scholarship grant.

-James Meredith has spent his whole life in the struggle to make every American a Full-First-Class Citizen with complete equality, and has travelled the world studying and researching the question of Race and Color.
-More importantly, James Meredith has spent the last 40 years writing and speaking about his experiences and about Mississippi and American history and has has published numerous books.
+Meredith has spent his whole life in the struggle to make every American a Full-First-Class Citizen, and has travelled the world studying and researching the question of race.
+Meredith has spent the last 40 years writing and speaking about his experiences and about Mississippi and American history and has has published numerous books.
 Now he is on his next mission to organize the Meredith Bible Society where serves as President of the non-profit, tax-exempt, 501(c)(3) organization focused on rebuilding black families and moral character uplift.